ay-lab/dcHiC/README.md

 There are a few technical implementation items to note:

 1) Quantile Normalization.
 Comparing raw Hi-C compartment values can be somewhat risky, as the quantitative nature of compartment profiles can vary between experiments (due to assay biases like crosslinking behavior, restriction enzyme, etc).
 As such, dcHiC quantile-normalizes PC values before performing differential calling, although raw results are also given.
 2) Glosh score.
 Stray differential compartments (lone variable bins) can affect comparisons.
-The 'glosh score' is a measure from 0 to 1 of how clustered the differential compartments are (0 = very isolatd; 1 is completely clustered); by default, dcHiC filters isolated lone compartments.
-The default we found to work best is 0.7.
+The 'glosh score' is a measure from 0 to 1 of how clustered the differential compartments are (0 = very isolatd; 1 is completely clustered); by default, dcHiC filters no lone compartments.
+We have found a glosh score of 0.7 to work as a good stringent filtering criterion.

 ## Contact